 Our own observations and experiences, as W4GF Advocates, at country level align with the findings of the Technical Review Panel (TRP) report of from Window 1 – that gender equality was the weakest aspect of the most recent Global Fund proposals.
 They stated: “Of particular concern were the areas of addressing gender-related barriers to service, where only 44% of funding requests in Window 1 were assessed as good or very good (versus 56% in the 2017-2019 cycle)”.

-The W4GF Strategy Working Group Advocacy Brief presents priorities and key recommendations to be included in the forthcoming Global Fund Strategy 2023-2028.
-W4GF is committed to supporting the Global Fund, to ensure that the right processes and programmes are accelerated to make a real difference to women in all our diversity throughout our lives, and to achieve the impact and results that are central to the Global Fund’s mission.
+The W4GF Strategy Working Group Advocacy Brief kick started our advocacy and presented priorities and key recommendations to be included in the Global Fund Strategy 2023-2028.
+W4GF committed to supporting the Global Fund, to ensure that the right processes and programmes are accelerated to make a real difference to women in all our diversity throughout our lives, and to achieve the impact and results that are central to the Global Fund’s mission.

 W4GF called on the Global Fund Board to accelerate action to make a difference for women and girls, and to ensure the following priorities are central to the new Strategy: